Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 The probability is calculated depending on the option that you have chosen (Local or Global Probability).

-See the Probability Results tab to see an example of the matrix calculations in action.
+See the Results tab to see an example of the matrix calculations in action, and the number of solutions.

 Note: If you recalculate the same board, the data of the calculation will not be changed, meaning that you can see Local / Global Probability calculations from the same board without waiting for the calculation to complete multiple times.